Term Life Insurance FAQs

 Application process

 Our simple application can be completed online on your desktop, tablet, or mobile phone in 15–20 minutes.
-Expect questions about your contact information, employment, your identity which we will verify, prescriptions you take, medical conditions, smoking status, activities you enjoy.
+Expect questions about your identity (which we will verify), contact information, employment, prescriptions you take, medical conditions, smoking status, activities you enjoy.
 Honest, complete answers help to expedite the review process.
 Ready to start?

 • Why am I asked to log in to my Fidelity account or create an account?